NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 * Tested successfully with WordPress 4.5

 = 11.7 =
-* Improved: Presets are working in the frontend, too, e.g. at creating a post with Gravity Forms
+* Improved: 'Default Images'' are working in the frontend, too, e.g. at creating a post with Gravity Forms
 * Improved: Headline structure since WP 4.4 for better accessibility
 * Refactored: Page 'Preset Images'
 * Tested successfully with WordPress 4.4.2